-Supervisory Commitee Report
+Supervisory Committee Report

 The Supervisory Committee’s primary objective is to examine and evaluate the adequacy and effectiveness of internal controls within the credit union and to assure that the credit union’s goals can be met efficiently and economically.
 The committee also determines compliance with existing policies, plans, procedures, laws, and regulations, which could have a significant impact on credit union operations and reports.

+Additionally, the committee evaluates the effectiveness of management and employees in carrying out their assigned responsibilities.
+This is accomplished through audits of credit union operations, interaction with personnel, and involvement in monthly board and other executive meetings.
 Annually, the committee engages the services of an independent Certified Public Accounting firm to audit the credit union’s financial statements.
-The committee selected, in coordination with management, the accounting firm of Moss Adams to complete the 2012 annual audit.
-The audit for 2012 operations is currently in progress but is not yet complete.
-Upon completion of the audit in spring 2013, an opinion will be rendered regarding the 2012 financial statements.
+The committee selected, in coordination with management, the accounting firm of Moss Adams to complete the 2015 annual audit.
+The audit for 2015 operations is currently in progress but is not yet complete.
+Upon completion of the audit, expected in spring 2016, an opinion will be rendered regarding the 2015 financial statements.

-In addition to the external auditor and regulatory auditors, Deseret First employs an internal auditor.
-In keeping with best practices, the internal auditor reports directly to the Supervisory Committee.
+A copy of the 2014 audit report is available for your review by calling the Accounting Department at (801) 456-7100.
+Based on the audit and our ongoing examination of credit union operations, we are of the opinion that the financial statements accurately represent the financial position of Deseret First Credit Union and its operations for 2014.
+In addition to the external auditor and regulatory auditors, Deseret First has a very qualified internal auditor.
+In keeping with industry standard, the internal auditor reports directly to the Supervisory Committee.
 His audit plan was developed from a risk-based matrix that was developed in conjunction with the Supervisory Committee and Senior Management.

 If you have questions about our role within Deseret First Credit Union, please feel free to contact me or any Supervisory Committee member.